 ABOUT THE FESTIVAL

-The 2014 CFF event will feature regional, national and international short and feature films, filmmaker workshops, Q&A sessions, nightly filmmaker parties, and an awards ceremony.
+The 2015 CFF event will be September 10 - 20, featuring regional, national and international short and feature films, national and world premieres, filmmaker workshops, Q&A sessions, filmmaker parties, and an awards ceremony.

-CFF's goal is not just to show great new films that would not be seen otherwise by our regional audience, but to be a live event where both audiences, artists and industry get to interact and learn from each other.
+CFF's goal is not just to show great new films that would not be seen otherwise by our regional audience, but to be a live event where audiences, artisan filmmakers and industry get to interact and learn from each other.
 All filmmakers can receive feedback about their film from the screening committee, regardless of whether their film was accepted or not.

 The Cincinnati Film Festival (CFF) is open to all motion pictures and all genres that demonstrate a high-regard for the moving image as an art form.

-Regardless of original format, all films must be submitted for pre-screening either on NTSC DVD (region 0 or 1), data MPEG2 or Quicktime .MOV file, or via WAB's secure digital screener.
+Regardless of original format, all films must be submitted for pre-screening either on NTSC DVD (region 0 or 1), data MPEG2, MP4, or Quicktime .MOV file, or via WAB's secure digital screener or other online submission method.

 All accepted entries must submit a screener-copy on BluRay, DVD, no later than August 30, 2015.
 All accepted entries must submit exhibition copies on two of the aforementioned formats.